sirkon/logcarrier/README.md

                                  # that guranties line integrity
   framing: 256Kb                 # Same format. this buffer ensures frame integrity which is critically important
                                  # for compressed output: broken frame will cause decompressing errors
   zstdict: 128Kb                 # ZSTD compression dictionary size.
-Probably a good thing
+They say this accelerates compression speed.
   connections: 1024              # How many connections attempts to allow at the moment
   dumps: 512                     # This is the length of the queue of connections from tailers awaiting for dumping their data.
   logrotates: 512                # How many log rotating tasks to queue without a block.